Stonegate Mansion: History

 The Stonegate neighborhood is part of the 1854 Samuel C. Inman Survey.
 The area is bordered on the north by the Clear Fork of the Trinity River, on the east and south by the Tanglewood neighborhood and the west by Hulen Street.

 An original owner of the 304 acre was Matilda F. Burford.
 The records show that Mrs. Burford owned the Stonegate property in 1918.
 A house and barns were built on the property in 1925.

 In 1927, 10.24 acre were sold to the T & P Railroad, along the northern edge of the area, by the river.
 And in 1940 the present day Stonegate property was sold in judgment to Kenneth W. Davis.
 In 1968 the ownership transferred to his sons Kenneth W. Davis, Jr., Thomas Cullen Davis and William S. Davis.

 In 1972, Cullen Davis spent $6 million to build the five-bedroom, 11-bath mansion with an indoor pool and a 2000 sqft master bedroom.
 In its prime, the luxurious, contemporary home of courtyards, tunnels and balconies at 4100 Stonegate Blvd. was decorated with more than 100 oil paintings.
 The mansion was designed by Albert S. Komatsu and Associates.

-But in 1976 a man in black, wearing a black wig, shot and killed two people there.
+In 1976, Andrea Wilborn and Stan Farr were killed in the mansion.
+The killer was described as a man in black who wore a black wig.

 Three witnesses described Davis as the shooter.
-But in a trial in Amarillo he was acquitted of the killing of his 12-year-old stepdaughter, Andrea Wilborn, who was murdered execution-style in the basement.
+However, in a trial in Amarillo he was acquitted of the killing of his 12-year-old stepdaughter, Andrea Wilborn, who was murdered execution-style in the basement.
 Prosecutors also later dismissed charges related to the killing of former TCU basketball player Stan Farr, who police found dead in the kitchen, and the wounding of Davis’ estranged wife, Priscilla, and her friend Gus "Bubba" Gavrel.
 Davis’ oil-based business empire later crumbled.
 He moved out of the mansion in 1983 and declared bankruptcy in 1987.

 The Tarrant Appraisal District lists the value of the mansion and property at $1.64 million.